 6. Share Ownership and Let People Lead in Their Strengths

 People are more invested in work they feel responsible for.
 Instead of keeping all decisions at the top, let people own projects or decisions in areas where they have insight or experience.
+When employees are trusted to take ownership of their responsibilities, they are more likely to communicate and collaborate openly, contribute ideas, and support their teammates.

 This also makes collaboration more natural.
 When everyone feels like a valuable contributor, not just someone following instructions, they bring more ideas, take more initiative, and support others more openly.